ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 to check a file is present or your functions, you need to provide thread lock mechanisms if your functions shares a state.

+Alvin Alexander has a [great article about the benefits of pure functions][4] and I want to quote here just the summary of his points:

+> * They’re easier to reason about
+> * They’re easier to combine
+> * They’re easier to test
+> * They’re easier to debug
+> * They’re easier to parallelise
+> * They are idempotent
+> * They offer referential transparency
+> * They are memoizable
+> * They can be lazy

+The article goes in much more details and I advise you to read it till the end because.

+Pure functions are as close as we can get to mathematical functions in programming.

+In mathematics the input and output are sets while in programming they are types.
+Using [the description of Bartosz of types][8] "the simplest intuition for types is that they are sets of values.".
+Scala `Boolean` is a set with two elements called `true` and `false`, `Int` is a set that contains the integer that your JVM can represent, `String` is a set with infinite elements (limited by the memory you assign you the JVM).

+Then we use our programming language of choice to define how the output relates to the input, using keywords, variables, calls to other functions and so on, in other terms we program the engine of the function.

-## Exercises
+## Exercises 1

 * Create a pure function `String => String` that maps each input string into its uppercase string.

-* Reconnecting to the exercise of animals in the case classes chapter, create a pure function with signature `Animal => String` that given an animal returns its name.
+* Using your result of the exercise of animals in the case classes chapter, create a pure function with signature `Animal => String` that given an animal returns its name.

 ## On side effects